robdobtob/robmadeitoutside/about.md

 As for the 'about me',

-- I enjoy bashing my head against build issues, developing tooling/frameworks and spending way too much time trying to automate something in my workflow that doesn't justify the effort.
 - I live for exploring the great outdoors, nothing makes me feel more alive than scrambling up the side of a mountain in extreme weather conditions or spending hours skinning up a hill for the 5 minutes of euphoria skiing back down afterwards.
 - I love to create.
 Sometimes software projects scratch this itch but usually I've got some form of project that involves physically tangible outcomes like wood working, knitting or sewing.
+- I enjoy bashing my head against build issues, developing tooling/frameworks and spending way too much time trying to automate something in my workflow that doesn't justify the effort, in my free time of course.